is now available! Read about the new features and fixes from November.

 Common questions

-Lightbulbs (Code Actions) are only shown when your cursor hovers over the text showing the error.
-Hovering over the text will show the error description, but you need to move the cursor or select text to see lightbulbs for Quick Fixes and refactorings.
+Light bulbs (Code Actions) are only shown when the cursor is over the text showing the error.
+Hovering over the text shows the error description, but you need to move the cursor or select text to see light bulbs for Quick Fixes and refactorings.